 How to optimize your site for search engines

-Showing up as the first result is the effect of having a popular site, not the cause.
+Showing up as the first result in Google is the effect of having a popular site, not the cause.

 Submit your website to Google

 Go to the following link and enter your website in the blank.
-There’s no guarantee Google will accept the site and there’s not estimated turnaround time, but this is an extremely simple way to at least get noticed:
+There's no guarantee Google will accept the site and there's not estimated turnaround time, but this is a simple way to at least get noticed:

 Provide useful (text) content